rscircus/sensor-data-fusion-full-stack/README.md

     <img src="assets/kalman_2d.gif">
 </p>

-PS: Numpy is bitch sometimes.
+PS: Numpy is a ----- sometimes.
 However, I was able to reduce the prediction and update steps to few very readable lines, which made me happy. :blush:

 ### Moving 2D Gaussian